List of Megadeth band members: History

-Megadeth is an American thrash metal band formed by guitarist/vocalist Dave Mustaine after he was fired from Metallica.
-The first line-up after their name change from "Fallen Angels" featured Mustaine, vocalist Lor Kane and bassist David Ellefson briefly in 1983, the band was later joined by guitarist Greg Handevidt and drummer Dijon Carruthers, with Lor Kane leaving and Mustaine taking up lead vocals.
-Megadeth recorded Last Rites, a three-song demo.
-The demo featured drummer Lee Rausch.
-Slayer guitarist Kerry King covered live dates while a permanent replacement was sought.
-This lineup was short-lived and after a few shows in 1984, Lee Rausch was replaced by jazz fusion drummer Gar Samuelson, in addition to the second guitarist Chris Poland.
+After playing with various vocalists following Kane's exit, including Billy Bonds and John Cyriis, Mustaine ultimately took up lead vocals himself.
+Megadeth recorded Last Rites, a three-song demo, in 1984, which featured drummer Lee Rauch and Ellefson.
+Slayer guitarist Kerry King covered live dates at Ruthie's Inn and The Stone in February and April 1984 while a permanent replacement was sought.

+Jazz fusion drummer Gar Samuelson would go on to join the band.
+After playing a few shows as a three-piece, guitarist Chris Poland also joined.
 During Megadeth's 1985 tour promoting their debut album, Killing Is My Business... and Business Is Good!, Poland left the band and was temporarily replaced by Mike Albert.
-Poland then rejoined Megadeth in October of the same year, shortly before they began work on Peace Sells... but Who's Buying?.
+On the tour, Mustaine offered the drummer position to Exciter drummer Dan Beehler, though he declined the offer.
+Poland then rejoined Megadeth in October of the same year, shortly before they began work on Peace Sells... but Who's Buying?
 After years of problems stemming from substance abuse, Mustaine fired both Poland and Samuelson before recording the third album So Far, So Good...
-So What!, being replaced by Jeff Young and Chuck Behler, respectively.
+So What!
+Poland was initially replaced by Jay Reynolds, who proved unable to perform the solos in-studio and was replaced by Jeff Young, his guitar instructor.
+Samuelson was replaced in 1987 by Chuck Behler, who was his drum tech.